Jan. 6 rioter who sought Trump’s ‘approval’ convicted - NewsBreak

 Jan.
 6 rioter who sought Trump’s ‘approval’ convicted

-( The Hill ) — A man charged in connection to the Jan.
+( The Hill ) — An Ohio man charged in connection to the Jan.
 6, 2021, Capitol riot who claimed to be following former President Trump’s orders when he entered the building was found guilty on several charges by a jury Thursday.

 Dustin Thompson, 38, of Ohio, was found guilty on six charges, including disorderly conduct, theft of government property and obstruction of an official proceeding, according to the Justice Department .